The Hastings Park Farmers Market takes place weekly on Sundays from November until the end of April at Hastings

 Featuring dozens of vendors selling everything from fresh produce to homemade preserves to handmade arts and crafts, the Hastings Park Farmers Market runs from 10 am to 2 pm.

-The schedule for the 2020-2021 season is every Sunday from November 1, 2020, to April 25, 2021 (excluding December 27).
+The schedule for the 2020-2021 season was every Sunday from November 1, 2020, to April 25, 2021 (excluding December 27).
 In response to the coronavirus pandemic, the Hastings Park Farmers Market implemented a number of precautionary measures for their spring and winter seasons.
-In addition, as of December 2, 2020, only food vendors are allowed to sell items at the market.
-As of March 18, 2021, market vendors are now also permitted to sell flowers and other gardening supplies.

 Market Location and Amenities

 The Hastings Park Farmers Market is located on the west side of the PNE grounds by Renfrew Street and Pandora Street.
 The market takes place between the Agrodome and the Forum.
 Close by you’ll find the PNE’s Italian garden, a playground for the kids and the skateboard park.

 In the spring of 2020 the Hastings Park Farmers Market ran on Sundays from 10 am to 2 pm until April 26th.
-It then started up again in the fall in early November and continues for another season until April 25th, 2021.
+It then started up again in the fall in early November and continued for another season until April 25th, 2021.
 The 2021-2022 season ran from November 7th until April 24th.

 Farmers Market Video

 To give you an idea of what to expect at the market check out the video below.
 It was taken in April of 2020, so at a time when much of Vancouver was shut down due to the coronavirus pandemic.
 Unlike many non-essential-services retailers, most farmers markets were still permitted to operate, including the one at Hastings Park.